Regularity of kinetic Fokker-Planck equations in bounded domains: Regularity for inflow boundary problems

-We first remark that based on the interior Hölder estimate in Lemma~\ref{interior} and the propagation of Hölder estimate forward in time \cite[Corollary 4.6]{YZ}, it actually suffices to derive the estimate near the phase boundary.
-Armed with the way of boundary flattening presented in the above lemma, we are able to reduce general boundary problems to a one-dimensional space framework.
-After setting up the transformed boundary value problem and using some approximation argument if necessary, we will extend the transformed equation across the singular set $\G_0$ and the portion $\G_+$ where boundary conditions are lost.
-The new problem with fully prescribed boundary conditions can be then treated though the analysis of properties for subsolutions with the aid of Lemmas~\ref{bdd}, \ref{measure}.
+We first remark that based on the interior H\"older estimate in Lemma~\ref{interior} and the propagation of H\"older estimate forward in time \cite[Corollary 4.6]{YZ}, it actually suffices to derive the estimate near the phase boundary.
+Armed with the way of boundary flattening presented in the above lemma, we are able to reduce general boundary problems to a one-dimensional space framework (Step~\hyperref[step1]{1}).
+After setting up the transformed boundary value problem and using some approximation argument if necessary, we will extend the transformed equation across the singular set $\Gamma_0$ and the portion $\Gamma_+$ where boundary conditions are lost; and this extension is shown to be continuous (Step~\hyperref[step2]{2}).
+The new problem, with fully prescribed boundary conditions, can be addressed though the analysis of properties for subsolutions with the aid of Lemmas~\ref{bdd}, \ref{measure} (Step~\hyperref[step3]{3}).
+We then proceed with delicate oscillation estimates, as certain coefficients of the transformed equation tend to be unbounded when the velocity variable goes to infinity (Step~\hyperref[step4]{4}).
+Finally, we remove the approximation assumption in the concluding step (Step~\hyperref[step5]{5}).

 Let us now turn to the proof in detail.

 \begin{proof}[Proof of Proposition~\ref{local}] The proof will proceed in five steps.